 - Note that multiple Java runtime environments installs are not supported.

-We previously released a technical bulletin to inform you that Java v7 and v8 digital code-signing certificates in the storage system service processor (SVP) will expire on March 10, 2019, and to give you information about temporary workarounds and permanent fixes.
+We previously released a technical bulletin to inform you that Java v7 and v8 digital code-signing certificates in the storage system service processor (SVP) are due to expire, and to give you information about temporary workarounds and permanent fixes.

-It’s important to know that after March 10th, Hitachi storage systems will continue to operate normally.
+It’s important to know that after the expiration date, Hitachi storage systems will continue to operate normally.
 No server or operating system certificates are expiring or impacted.
 Java does not impact the SVP in total; an expired code-signing certificate prevents a user from remotely managing certain Java-enabled features on Hitachi Storage Navigator.
 Experience varies based on a user’s access to the SVP and typical use of Java-enabled functions.
 This means:

 - Some configuration and storage management features related to remotely viewing and making configuration changes on the SVP, Hitachi Storage Navigator, and Hitachi Device Manager need a temporary workaround, microcode patch or microcode update.
 (See the table of affected features by product in our technical bulletin.)

 - Remote logins for SVP maintenance, updates to Microsoft® Windows®, and all other maintenance and customer service actions on the SVP will not be impacted.
 RAIDCOM (CCI) commands are not affected.

 - No Hitachi products that use Java v11 are affected; affected products are those using Java v7 or v8.

 We’re dedicated to supporting you with temporary workarounds and permanent fixes that fit your needs.
 You can:

 - Access the SVP directly rather than remotely to keep using all affected features.